MyPureCloud/genesys-spark/docs/migration-guides/v4/readme.md

 #### gux-tab-panel

-- **_Shadow DOM_**: This component now uses a shadow DOM.
+- **_Shadow DOM_**: This component now uses the shadow DOM.
 We do not expect this change to require any updates in applications.
 If this change does cause you an issue please reach out to the CORE UI team for help.

 #### gux-text-highlight

 - **_New Prop_**: A new `dimmed` property has been added to `gux-text-highlight`.
 This property changes the color used to highlight the text to a lighter one.

-- **_Shadow DOM_**: This component now uses a shadow DOM.
+- **_Shadow DOM_**: This component now uses the shadow DOM.
 We do not expect this change to require any updates in applications.
 If this change does cause you an issue please reach out to the CORE UI team for help.

 #### gux-tooltip